MarlinFirmware/MarlinDocumentation/README.md

 [![Build Status](https://travis-ci.org/jbrazio/MarlinDocumentation.svg?branch=master)](https://travis-ci.org/jbrazio/MarlinDocumentation)

 The aim of this project is to provide a clear and consise documentation of the [Marlin 3D printer firmware](https://github.com/MarlinFirmware/Marlin), we made it open and available on Github so anyone is welcome to contribute by either completing, correcting or creating new arcticles.
-Please see the chapter [Wanted](#wanted) for a list of the current most valuable needed contributions for the documenation project.
+Please see the chapter "[Most wanted contributions](#most-wanted-contributions)" for a list of the current most valuable needed contributions for the documenation project.

 ![Marlin logo](assets/images/logo/marlin/small.png)